 Recreational harvest of various types of shellfish is an activity enjoyed by many New Hampshire residents.
 State licenses are required to harvest softshell clam and oysters; other shellfish may have certain restrictions on taking, but require no license.
 Softshell clams are dug from flats at or near low tide.
-For advice on proper clam digging techniques, see Digging for Clams.
 Oysters are brought up from their shallow beds using tongs or simply picked up by hand.
-For season, limit and take requirements for shellfish, see Shellfish.
+For season, limit and take requirements for shellfish, see Shellfish Identification.

 Did You Know?